A. Provision for purification – the ashes from the sacrifice of a red heifer.

 1. (1-2) The taking of a red heifer.

 b.
-Without blemish, in which there is no defect and on which a yoke has never come: These requirements made this particular animal even rarer.
-This red heifer, therefore, would be valuable, rare, and pure (because she had not yet been impregnated).
+Without blemish, in which there is no defect and on which a yoke has never come: These requirements made this animal even rarer.
+This red heifer, therefore, would be valuable, rare, and in some sense pure, having never been mated.

 2. (3-10) The sacrifice, burning, and gathering of ashes from the red heifer.

 You shall give it to Eleazar the priest, that he may take it outside the camp, and it shall be slaughtered before him; and Eleazar the priest shall take some of its blood with his finger, and sprinkle some of its blood seven times directly in front of the tabernacle of meeting.
 Then the heifer shall be burned in his sight: its hide, its flesh, its blood, and its offal shall be burned.
 And the priest shall take cedar wood and hyssop and scarlet, and cast them into the midst of the fire burning the heifer.
 Then the priest shall wash his clothes, he shall bathe in water, and afterward he shall come into the camp; the priest shall be unclean until evening.
 And the one who burns it shall wash his clothes in water, bathe in water, and shall be unclean until evening.
 Then a man who is clean shall gather up the ashes of the heifer, and store them outside the camp in a clean place; and they shall be kept for the congregation of the children of Israel for the water of purification; it is for purifying from sin.
 And the one who gathers the ashes of the heifer shall wash his clothes, and be unclean until evening.
 It shall be a statute forever to the children of Israel and to the stranger who dwells among them.